agathis-project/salix-arctica/README.md

   drive can drive without exceeding the standard minimum logic level.

 - **I2C-TRUNK root maximum leakage current is 30uA**; this is made of 18uA (uP)
-  + 2uA (eeprom) + 10uA (uC); this current will cause a maximum 0.2V voltage
+  + 2uA (EEPROM) + 10uA (uC); this current will cause a maximum 0.2V voltage
   drop on 6.77K pull-up resistance, which will lead to a VIH = V3P3min - 0.2V
   = 3V which is higher than VIHmin = 0.7 x V3P3min = 2.24V with a margin of
   0.76V.
-  - the root max leakage must be declared in root id eeprom hw descriptors.
+  - the root max leakage must be declared in root id EEPROM hw descriptors.

 - **I2C-TRUNK gateway maximum number of identical I2C devices** is limited to two to the power of the number of device address pins connected to